Q. How many sidewalk gaps are there in Ann Arbor?

 Q: What sidewalk gap projects are coming up in the next couple of years?

-- Argo Drive (south side from Pontiac to Chandler)
+- Boardwalk Drive (east side from Eisenhower to Oakbrook) - COMPLETE

 - Broadway Street (various gaps from Baits Dr. to Plymouth)

-- Newport and Sunset (east side from Downup Circle to Sunset; north side from Newport to Brooks)
+- Newport Road (east side from Downup Circle to Sunset)